Spreads/Spreads/src/Spreads.Core/Cursors/Readme.md

 keep any deedply nested type chains.
 This greatly improves performance and as a side effect allows to see the transformations chain right in the VS text editor as a pop-up during design time (doesn't even requires Debug).
 (TODO Picture with the popup)

-* All construtors of CursorSeries implementations are internal because we do unsafe cast of ICursor to TCursor and must ensure that these constructors is called only when we guarantee the cast is correct.